 Will County Clerk

 Joliet IL 60432

-SSGHS offers access to all U. S. Federal Censuses and Illinois state censuses via FamilySearch and Ancestry Library Edition.
-SSGHS does have some federal census microfilm and some Illinois state census microfilm.
+SSGHS offers access to U. S. Federal Censuses and Illinois state censuses via FamilySearch and Ancestry Library Edition.
+SSGHS has some microfilm of federal censuses and Illinois state census.

 U. S. Federal Census records are also at National Archives regional facilities and many large libraries:

 7358 South Pulaski Road

 SSGHS Library has photocopies of obituaries appearing in several area newspapers for various years.
 Please see our online catalog.